 - All tools required to convert tripod to low-mode is part of the tripod

-- Quick to collapse (with the caveat that the ball head may need to be adjusted so it slots in the right way)
+- Quick to collapse and takedown (with the caveat that the ball head may need to be adjusted so it slots in the right way)

 - Will need to get used to raising the center column when deploying